Moya/Moya/README.md

 Basically:

-> If you use Alamofire to abstract away `NSURSession`, why not use something to abstract away the nitty gritty of URLs, parameters, etc?
+> If you use Alamofire to abstract away `NSURLSession`, why not use something to abstract away the nitty gritty of URLs, parameters, etc?

 Some awesome features of Moya: